Noxsios/cv/cv.typ

 ),
 events: (
-  [Wrote a Python command-line interface (CLI) for the automation of product releases and release notes generation, greatly expediting the release process on a bi-weekly basis.], [Built a #link("https://docs-bigbang.dso.mil")[documentation compiler] for the Big Bang product; assembles the documentation for Big Bang and its packages (20+) into a single, versioned, searchable and clean site.]
+  [Wrote a Python command-line interface (CLI) for the automation of product releases and release notes generation, greatly expediting the release process on a bi-weekly basis.], [Built a #link("https://docs-bigbang.dso.mil")[documentation compiler]; assembles the documentation for Big Bang and its packages (20+) into a single, versioned, searchable and clean site.]
 ))

 #entry(